 Typical symptoms of an overdose include;

-So always consult with your vet who will take your dogs size and health history into account.
-As a guide doses are small around 1milligram per ten pounds of weight
+So always consult with your veterinarian for the correct dosage, who will take your dog’s size and health history into account.
+As guide melatonin dosage is small, around 1 milligram per ten pounds of weight

 - Dogs under 10 pounds – 1 mg